amirdaryabak/FlightTracker/README.md

 # [FlightTracker App](https://github.com/amirdaryabak/FlightTracker.git)

-**NOTE** This app is my university project that show flights of Iranian airports (But I filled with dummy information now, because servers are down)
+**NOTE:** This app is my university project that show flights of Iranian airports (But I filled with dummy information now, because servers are down)

 **Dependencies**
 1. Room